chrisj-skinner/local-storage-demo/README.md

 ### Tech

 Local Storage Demo is just kept simple using pure javscript.
-[Bootstrap] css is used for styling.
+[Bootstrap] is used for styling.

 ### Installation